zifangu/COVID-19-US/README.md

 This project is a collaboration between my two teammates.
 We implemented this in AWS therefore it cannot be run directly by cloning this repo.
 It is meant to be used as a demonstration of skills or knowledge on normalizing database, Flask, and AJAX.

-The Database is 3NF created using raw data from Johns Hopkins Wighting School of Engeering Github repo: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports
+The Database is 3NF created using raw data from Johns Hopkins Wighting School of Engeering Github repo: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports.
+Using CronTab, our database is set to automatically update at 5 am ET.

 The numbers in that repo are cumulative.
 In our database, we modified the data to contain the true daily counts, not the cumulative counts.